Voggastur/user-centric-frontend-project/README.md

 ## Testing

-I have tested all links and run all HTML and CSS through the W3C validation service with a good grade.
+I have double-checked that all links are working and run all HTML and CSS through the W3C validation service with a good grade.

 ## Deployment